The following documents contain information about tariffs:

 IV.
 Commercial Pricing

-SDN provides other services by negotiated contract containing industry and commercial nondiscriminatory and generally accepted terms and conditions.
+SDN provides services by negotiated contract containing industry and commercial nondiscriminatory and generally accepted terms and conditions.
 Pricing for a service is determined by the nature of the service, the customer location and the presence of SDN service facilities, the length of time the service is provided, and other considerations which impact the cost of providing the service.
 Prices may include nonrecurring charges to provide necessary service connection and monthly recurring charges related to service provisioning.
 Service initiation may also include additional charges for construction and other service arrangements where service will be provided to remote sites or involve complex installation requirements.

 For additional information, to apply for service or to obtain a quote for services, please contact www.sdncommunications.com/contact-us.